marioguenzel/ReactionOneTask/README.md

     python3.X e2eMain.py analyze-cecs -t 10 -a kloda18 -a duerr19_mrt -a guenzel23_l_mrt -n davare07 -f output/2024-08-04_Test001/cause_effect_chains.pickle --normalized_plots --absolute_plots --raw_analysis_results
     ```

+## Evaluation Output

+After running an evaluation, the results can be found in the output folder.
+Every time a new evaluation is started, a new directory is created in the output folder with the current date and a sequential number counting up.
+The name of the directory is returned by the GUI in a pop-up, after the evaluation has finished.
+Output diagrams are stored in the PDF and TeX file format, so they can be easily reused in scientific work.
+CSV output is also available, to allow plotting or using the results with other statistics software.

 ## Analyses Overview

 List of papers with analysis methods relevant for the framework: